matthewfcarlson/openclicker/README.md

 It will send heartbeat pings which include current state and battery level.
 The above version mechanism is part of that system level commands.
 While participating, the remote has a secondary state machine system that run many state machines.
-The presenter is authorative and can send a message putting a remote into a given app state.
+The presenter is authoritative and can send a message putting a remote into a given app state.
 These are known as "apps" and will be documented separately.
-These apps can run on all remotes simultaniously or on a single remote.
+These apps can run on all remotes simultaneously or on a single remote.

 Some example apps are: